wp-plugins/strictly-autotags/readme.txt

 * Added new FormatTitle function to help with auto discovery and allow hyphens.
 * A much better debug function if you need to turn it on.
 * Added code to remove any [shortcode] before auto discovery to prevent attributes being found
-* Ask you all to donate me at least a single pound e.g 1 GBP so that I can could stop splitting the plugins into two versions.
-150,000 at 1 GBP would mean I could leave my job and work to make brilliant free plugins all the time!
+* Ask you all to donate me at least a single £1 so that I can could stop splitting the plugins into two versions.
+150,000 at £1 would mean I could leave my job and work to make brilliant free plugins all the time!
 * Fixed bug in above code due to parameters being round wrong way (Microsoft style) that may have stopped auto discovery from working and changed shortcode storage code to handle non space [shortcode] as well as those containing space [youtube url]

 = 2.9.1 =
-* Latest Paid For Version
 * Improved regex for turning strong textual links e.g http://strictly-software.com into clickable links.
 * Added option to turn weak textual links such as www.strictly-software.com into clickable links.
 * Added option to turn plugin into "CLEAN" mode where you can edit an article one by one but on saving it removed any HTML my plugin may have put in previously.
 Tags remain.
 This is for big sites where the bulk clean update method may take too long to run.